-The Financial Aid Office is dedicated to providing you the highest level of service as we guide you through the financial aid process and assist you in meeting the costs of receiving a quality Fisher education.
+The Office of Student Financial Services is dedicated to providing you the highest level of service as we guide you through the financial aid process and assist you in meeting the costs of receiving a quality Fisher education.

 Financing a college education is no small task.
 At Fisher, we realize that your financial situation is unique.
 That's why we are committed to providing the highest level of guidance and service to you.